 “Barbuda is a place that is near and dear to my heart,” said Mike Branker, who was introduced to the island more than 50 years ago by his grandfather.
 “This auction is a wonderful opportunity.
 There aren’t many chances to own beachfront properties like this, not only in the Caribbean, but in the entire world.
 This is a one-of-a-kind-opportunity to own what can only be described as a piece of natural beauty.”

 K Club was once a very successful luxury hotel, attracting international celebrities and famously, Princess Diana.
-The beach between K Club and Coco Point (still called Access) was renamed Princess Diana beach as a tribute to her love for Barbuda.
+The beach between K Club and Coco Point (still called Access by locals) was renamed Princess Diana beach as a tribute to her love for Barbuda.

 Dulcina Hotel (at River) was demolished in 2016 and the land cleared, as the lease has apparently been given to Maria Browne, the wife of Prime Minister Gaston Browne.